 “Give me that back,” she hissed, crossing her arms and scowling her fiercest scowl in Angelina’s direction.
 The other girl simply arched a brow before returning her eyes to the letter.

-,” Angelina started, glancing at George who looked quite puzzled but interested none the less.
-“Last Saturday was a real treat, a slice of heaven if you will
+“My dearest Jay,” Angelina started, glancing at George who looked quite puzzled but interested none the less.
+“Last Saturday was a real treat, a slice of heaven if you will,” she continued.

 “Angelina,” Jamie warned, her body becoming tense.